ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-extend-ballerina.md

         └── annotation.bal
 ```

-Add the following code for defining the `@hello:Greeting` annotation to the `annotation.bal` file.
+Add the following code to define the `@hello:Greeting` annotation in the `annotation.bal` file.

 ```ballerina
 # This record defines the fields of the @hello:Greeting annotation.